 -

-- Download the most recent version of the ticket theme/s from the “Downloads” tab in your FooEvents Account, or from the Ticket Themes page.
+- Download the most recent version of the ticket theme(s) from FooEvents Account > Downloads.

 - Connect to your web server via FTP